gauzinge/SPS_June15_HowTo/README.md

 -) if you notice any irregularity, add an entry in the elog explaining your observations.
 This does not have to be with a run entry - feel free to add a dedicated entry - be honest about what happened and if you can, give a realistic estimate about what runs you think are affected!

+-) on the GLIB Streamer enable

+    Break Trigger during Block Read

 ## INFRASTRUCTURE